billyc/keyboard/docs/README.md

 - Download [keyboard-semicolon-de.zip](https://github.com/billyc/keyboard/raw/master/windows/keyboard-semicolon-de.zip)
 - Unzip the contents, and run `setup.exe`.
 - After it installs, log out or reboot your system
 - Then go to your system _Language and Region_ control panel.
-Under the English language options, you should be able to add/remove the "United States (Semicolon DE+TR)" keyboard.
+Under the English language options, you should be able to add/remove the "**United States (Semicolon DE+TR)**" keyboard.
 - For my own system, I removed the "US Qwerty" keyboard so that Windows always defaults to this layout.
 Otherwise you may need to choose it from the language icon near your system clock/tray.
 - If the keyboard picker doesn't show up in your system tray, try Windows Key + Space Bar